futianfan/clinical-trial-outcome-prediction/README.md

 ### 3.2 diseaes -> icd10 using

+- description

-* The diseases in ClinicalTrialGov are described in natural language.
+  - The diseases in ClinicalTrialGov are described in natural language.

-* On the other hand, [ICD-10](https://en.wikipedia.org/wiki/ICD-10) is the 10th revision of the International Statistical Classification of Diseases and Related Health Problems (ICD), a medical classification list by the World Health Organization (WHO).
+  - On the other hand, [ICD-10](https://en.wikipedia.org/wiki/ICD-10) is the 10th revision of the International Statistical Classification of Diseases and Related Health Problems (ICD), a medical classification list by the World Health Organization (WHO).
 It leverages the hierarchical information inherent to medical ontologies.

-* We use [ClinicalTable](https://clinicaltables.nlm.nih.gov/), a public API to convert disease name (natural language) into ICD-10 code.
+  - We use [ClinicalTable](https://clinicaltables.nlm.nih.gov/), a public API to convert disease name (natural language) into ICD-10 code.

-input:
+- input
-* ClinicalTrialGov/
+  - ClinicalTrialGov/
-* data/all_xml
+  - data/all_xml

+- output
-output:	data/diseases.csv
+  -	data/diseases.csv
 ```bash
 python src/collect_disease_from_raw.py
 ```